1849 Costa Rican general election: Electoral system

-The inhabitants chose 90 Electors who, in the second-grade elections, chose the president.
-San Jose chose 26, and Guanacaste 12 which voted in block for Mora, while the 17 from Heredia, the 12 from Alajuela and the 2 from Puntarenas did it for Moya.
-Cartago had 20 electors of which 11 voted for Mora and the remaining 9 who were the only ones who voted for Bonilla.
+Voters selected a total of 90 electors, who in the second-degree elections chose the president.
+San José elected 26 electors and Guanacaste 12, all of whom voted for Mora.
+The 17 electors from Heredia, the 12 from Alajuela, and the 2 from Puntarenas voted for Moya.
+Cartago elected 20 electors, of whom 11 voted for Mora, while the remaining 9—who were the only electors to do so—cast their votes for Bonilla.